dannsam/xenko-docs/manual/graphics/graphics-compositor/overview.md

 In the **Asset view**, click the **Graphics Compositor** asset.

-View and edit the graphics compositor properties in the **property grid**.

-> [!Note]
-> You can currently only edit the graphics compositor in the property grid.
-Future Xenko versions will include a dedicated editor.

 # Concepts

 The graphics compositor is a pluggable system, meaning you can write your own compositor.
 It's based on the following concepts: